CharlesHahn/GMX_Simple_Analysis_Tool/README.md

 - [ ] set the row of legends
 - [ ] add data reader from dat or csv file

+## v0.5.5 new

+1. cleaned the none acsii characters in dssp cmd
+2. fixed the bug of calculating the confidence interval
+3.

 ## Others